 - Device’s USB drivers for Windows PC.

-- Verify that the ADB is able to detect your device.
+- Verify that the ADB can detect your device.

 - A USB cable, preferably that came with your device.